its-dammar/Internet-Technology-ii/Unit-3/Assignment/assignment-3.md

 ---

-Create an array with your expenses categorized by items like rent, groceries, utilities, and entertainment.
+Q.N.
+2: Create an array with your expenses categorized by items like rent, groceries, utilities, and entertainment.
 Write a function to calculate the total monthly expense.

 ```
 $expenses = [